hbons/git-bin/README.md

 $ git config --global git-bin.chunkSize 10m
 ```

 git has a setting called `core.bigFileThreshold` that it uses to try to deal with large files.
-Any file that's larger than this setting **will NOT get passed to git bin!** You can of course set it to a larger value:
+The default value is 512M.
+Any file that's larger than this setting **will NOT get passed to git-bin!** You can of course set it to a larger value:

 ```bash
 $ git config --global core.bigFileThreshold 2g